restic/restic/doc/Manual.md

     The backup command creates a snapshot of a file or directory

     Application Options:
-      -r, --repo=        Repository directory to backup to/restore from --cache-dir=   Directory to use as a local cache -q, --quiet        Do not output comprehensive progress report (false) --no-lock      Do not lock the repo, this allows some operations on read-only repos. (false)
+      -r, --repo=               Repository directory to backup to/restore from (/tmp/repo) -p, --password-file=      Read the repository password from a file --cache-dir=          Directory to use as a local cache -q, --quiet               Do not output comprehensive progress report (false) --no-lock             Do not lock the repo, this allows some operations on read-only repos. (false) -o, --option=             Specify options in the form 'foo.key=value'

     Help Options:
       -h, --help                Show this help message

     [backup command options]
           -p, --parent=         use this parent snapshot (default: last snapshot in repo that has the same target) -f, --force           Force re-reading the target.
-Overrides the "parent" flag -e, --exclude= Exclude a pattern (can be specified multiple times)
+Overrides the "parent" flag -e, --exclude=        Exclude a pattern (can be specified multiple times) --exclude-file=   Read exclude-patterns from file
+              --stdin           read backup data from stdin
+              --stdin-filename= file name to use when reading from stdin (stdin) --tag=            Add a tag (can be specified multiple times)

 Subcommand that support showing progress information such as `backup`, `check` and `prune` will do so unless the quiet flag `-q` or `--quiet` is set.
 When running from a non-interactive console progress reporting will